brartioli/brartioli/README.md

 ###

-<p align="left">My name is Bruna Artioli and I'm a developer student, currently exploring front-end and back-end development.
+<p align="left">My name is Bruna Artioli and I'm a software developer student at 42 São Paulo, currently exploring C/C++ and Java.
 At the moment I'm looking to improve my knowledge, if you're interested in my journey in technology I invite you to check out my projects.</p>

 ###